sjmiller8182/Warehousing-Stock-Tweet-Data/README.md

 ## Data Warehouse Overview

 Two star schemas were designed for this data warehouse: a fully normalized schema and a denormalized schema.
-We will investigate the performance of the two schemes in the context of this problem.
+We will investigate the performance of the two schemas in the context of this problem.
 Conceptual diagrams of the data warehouse schemas are shown below.

 More detailed schema diagrams were created with MySQL WorkBench the schema design can be accessed [here](./reports/support/schemas).